JValtteri/qure/README.md

 ## Description

 Reservation System Template.
-A free open [source option](LICENSE) for a reservation system.
+A free, open [source option](LICENSE) implementation of a reservation system.
 Easily adaptable to the needs of the user or organization.

 A particular focus is in ensuring the system is proveably compliant with GDPR and relevant law.